 This occurs when there is an overheat in the fan housing of 200 F degrees.
 The fixed temperature thermo disc has opened.
-It is located directly on top of the individual fan housing and will have to be manually reset or you may have an auto reset if it is a late 2006 dryer.
+It is located directly on top of the individual fan housing and will have to be manually reset.
 The high limit is wired directly to the fan/heater interface board where the high limit occurred.

-Example: Housing #1 Hi Limit on up toHousing #6 Hi Limit depending on the size of the dryer.
-After pressing the reset for the housing hi limit you should have a LED on beside the Housing Hi Limit terminal J4-09.
+Example: Housing #1 Hi Limit on up to Housing #6 Hi Limit depending on the size of the dryer.
+After pressing the reset for housing hi limit you should have a LED on beside the Housing Hi Limit terminal J4-09.
 This is on the fan/heater interface board where the row of LED's are located.
 If you are using a voltmeter you should have 12 volts DC on the following: (Remember when checking for 12 volts DC always put one probe of meter on the DC negative.)